heiswayi/thinkspace/_posts/2020-09-07-Barking-dog-doesnt-bite.md

 Another risk factor that increasingly got attention from the medical community were the kidneys, as one of the body's organ most rich in ACE-2 receptors number counts, it seemed like an intuitive analysis: [kidneys are main targets for the virus](https://www.medrxiv.org/content/medrxiv/early/2020/04/10/2020.03.04.20031120.full.pdf) and a [major risk factor](https://www.nejm.org/doi/full/10.1056/NEJMc2011400).
-<h5>This is one of the key characteristics that really surprised me on how backward the initial analysis were if you would consider a 'bradykinin storm' scenario.</h5>
+ This is one of the key characteristics that really surprised me on how backward the initial analysis were if you would consider a 'bradykinin storm' scenario.